-An extreme abortion Bill, which has the backing of international abortion organisation Ipas and would allow abortion on demand, right up to the point of birth, is due to be brought forward to Malawi’s National Assembly.
+An extreme abortion Bill, which has the backing of international abortion organisation Ipas and would allow de facto abortion on demand, right up to the point of birth, is due to be brought forward to Malawi’s National Assembly.

 Chairperson of the Parliamentary Committee on Health, Matthews Ngwale, is expected to introduce the extreme Bill during the Assembly’s current sitting which ends on 23 October.